mrakgr/The-Spiral-Language/readme.md

         }
 ```

-The first half of the kernel is the standard fare - zips, assertions for dimension sizes, calls into `to_dev_tensor`, and determining the block and grid dimensions.
+The first half of the kernel is the standard fare - zips, assertions for dimension sizes, calls into `to_dev_tensor`, and determination of the block and grid dimensions.
 The actual kernel part is a bit more interesting than last time.

 ```
             inl grid_for = grid_for {gridDim blockDim}